SamuelCastanheira/FUNDAMENTALS/README.md

 # FUNDAMENTALS
-Exercices made in Pytthon for the Fundamentals of Computing class on the first semester of college
+Exercices made in Python for the Fundamentals of Computing class on the first semester of college